SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(22).png" /]

-After we are done with the definitions of all object constructors, we need to wrap them in a revealing module for use by other parts of our program without polluting the global namespace, and to be submitted to Judge:
+After we are done with the definitions of all object constructors, we need to wrap them in a revealing module for use by other parts of our program without polluting the global namespace:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(23).png" /]